 On Wednesdays, students are encouraged to invite their friends to our midweek service to experience live worship, biblical teaching, fun games, and fellowship at our snack bar from 6:30-8:00 PM.
 Our midweek exists to provide a safe environment for students to draw closer to God and make new friends.
-The goal of Mag Worship Nights is to reach the next generation with the gospel and equip them live out their faith.
+The goal of Mag Worship Nights is to reach the next generation with the gospel and equip them to live out their faith.
 Midweek meets in the Loft (grades 7-12).

-Mag Worship Nights exists to reach the next generation.
+Mag Worship Nights exist to reach the next generation.
 Our student midweek provides a safe environment for teenagers to draw closer to God, grow in their faith, and meet new friends.
 Each night features live worship, fun games, relevant messages, and food at our snack bar.
 To see what it looks like, check out our hashtag #MagWorshipNights on Instagram.

 HE READS TRUTH